MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

  ![In the "interations" tab, click on "Edit"](images/m1/EShop-WEB-edit_iteration_v1.png)

-    > **Note**: Specify the Start Date as the first work day of last week, and specify Friday in 3 weeks from the Start Date as the End Date.
-This follows the best practice of having 3-week Sprints.
+    > **Note**: Specify the Start Date as the first work day of last week, and count 3 full work weeks for each sprint.
+For example, if March 6 is the first work day of the sprint, it goes until March 24th.
+Sprint 2 starts on March 27, which is 3 weeks out from March 6.

 1. Repeat the previous step to add **Sprint 2** and **Sprint 3**.
-The second sprint is our current iteration, reflecting the working days of the current week, and the third is reflecting the dates of next week.
+You could say that we are currently in the 2nd week of the first sprint.

     ![Do the same for Sprint 2 and 3, make sure they are created for "EShop-Web" team](images/m1/EShop-WEB-3sprints_v1.png)